Automation Vendor Comparison · 2026

 What managed SOPs change about operations automation

-Make pricing is per-operation across tiered plans; complex scenarios with iterators and routers consume operations at fan-out rate.
-A spike in volume — or a single high-fanout scenario — inflates the bill the same month.
+Make pricing meters each module action (one credit, the unit Make historically called an operation) across tiered plans; complex scenarios with iterators and routers consume credits at fan-out rate.
+A spike in volume, or a single high-fanout scenario, inflates the bill the same month.
 FCL is fixed-scope project plus retainer; cost doesn't change because a scenario fanned out 50x.

 Make governance is improving but still thin: organization roles + scenario sharing don't substitute for fine-grained RBAC per SOP, minimum-privilege OAuth scopes per integration, or a managed secret vault with rotation.
 FCL ships those by default.